Daily Weather Forecast For Des Moines - News Break

 Daily Weather Forecast For Des Moines

-Chance light rain then cloudy in the day; while partly cloudy during night
+Mostly sunny then scattered showers and thunderstorms during the day; while partly cloudy overnight

 - Light wind